Sheila Parker M.S., MPH, DrPH

 Tucson, AZ 85724

-Shelia Parker, DrPH, MS, participated in the establishment of the Arizona Graduate Program in Public Health and in the establishment of the Mel and Enid Zuckerman College of Public Health.
+Sheila Parker, MS, MPH, DrPH, participated in the establishment of the Arizona Graduate Program in Public Health and in the establishment of the Mel and Enid Zuckerman College of Public Health.
 She is a former Associate Professor in the Mel and Enid Zuckerman Arizona College of Public Health, University of Arizona.
 She chaired the Health Education Program for undergraduates and taught in the Masters of Public Health Program in the College of Public Health until her retirement in 2006.
 She has a long history of working with community agencies to improve the nutritional status and health status of individuals, families and communities.
-Dr. Parker has served in a number of public health capacities for more than 35 years.
+Dr. Parker has special interests and expertise in the role of self-esteem, body image, culture, and spirituality in health behaviors and lifestyle choices.
+Dr. Parker has served in a number of public health leadership capacities for more than 38 years.

 Dr. Parker continues to have great interest in public health workforce development in Arizona in health promotion.
-She has returned to teaching as an Adjunct Lecturer in the Health Promotion Division to continue her contribution to that process of developing public health professionals in Arizona.
+She has returned to teaching as a Lecturer in the Health Promotion Division to continue her contribution to the process of developing public health professionals and leaders in Arizona.

 DrPH - Public Health Nutrition, University of North Carolina, 1981